Hala-45/ToDo-List/README.md

 # ToDo-List
-Web app was created by using HTML and JavaScript
+Web app was created by using HTML, Css and JavaScript